 Predicated on seven broad principles, the Act requires regulated entities to create accessibility plans, implement ways to receive and respond to feedback from employees and customers, and to provide progress reports regarding their efforts under the legislation.
 The Act contains a number of mechanisms for its enforcement, including inspections, compliance audits, warnings and the publication of the names of organizations or individuals who have contravened the legislation, along with a description of the violation and the amount of any associated penalty.

 Of particular note to employers, individuals who have suffered physical or psychological harm or economic loss as a result of, or who have otherwise been adversely affected by, a contravention of the Act may seek an order that an offending entity pay compensation to a complainant for any or all of the wages the complainant was deprived of as a result of the contravention, in addition to payment of related expenses and up to $20,000 for pain and suffering.
-The overlaps with human rights legislation are obvious: however, according to the federal government, the Act is intended to support the objectives of, and does not replace, the Canada Human Rights Act.
+The overlaps with human rights legislation are obvious: however, according to the federal government, the Act is intended to support the objectives of, and does not replace, the Canadian Human Rights Act.
 Appeals from decisions of the Accessibility Commissioner may be made to the Canadian Human Rights Tribunal.

 The federal government’s News Release with respect to the Act may be accessed here.